 Today in Mexico and America (or at least in Texas), tamales are considered a comfort food and holiday tradition.
 Families come together in crowded kitchens to assemble these tasty rolled-up goodies!

-They are traditionally made with a filling, masa (dough), and wrapped in either a corn husk or banana peel before being steamed.
+They are traditionally made with a filling, masa (dough), and wrapped in either a corn husk or banana leaf before being steamed.
 The filling usually consists of seasoned pork or chicken, vegetables, or beans and cheese.
 I hear there are even sweet fillings but I haven't been brave enough to try those yet!

 Since the assembly process can be quite laborious, it helps to set up an assembly line on the counter or on a table.
-If you have plenty of friends and family close by, I highly recommend hosting a tamalada (tamale making party)!
+If you have plenty of friends and family close by, I highly recommend hosting a tamalada (tamale-making party)!
 Now let's get to partying!

 How to Make Red Chile Pork Tamales

-Since making this dish can be tedious and time consuming, I usually divvy up my cooking into two separate days.
+Since making this dish can be tedious and time-consuming, I usually divvy up my cooking into two separate days.

 Day 1